Pauan/js-loader/README.rst

   var loader = require("js-loader")

+  var bundle = new loader.Bundle({
-  // `file` is the filename for the bundled code
+    file:   "bundle.js",      // The filename for the bundled code
-  // `map`  is the filename for the bundled source map var bundle = new loader.Bundle({ file: "bundle.js", map: "bundle.js.map" })
+    map:    "bundle.js.map",  // The filename for the bundled source map
+    minify: false,            // Whether to minify the code or not; the default is true
+    warn:   true              // Whether to display warnings; the default is false })

   // 1st argument is the type, which is either "commonjs" or "global"
   // 2nd argument is the module name bundle.add("commonjs", "foo", {
-    file: "foo.js",        // The file where the JavaScript code is located; defaults to the module name + ".js"
+    file: "foo.js",        // The file where the JavaScript code is located; the default is the module name + ".js"
     source: {
-      file: "foo.coffee",  // The original filename, corresponds to the "sources" in the source map; defaults to the file
+      file: "foo.coffee",  // The original filename, corresponds to the "sources" in the source map; defaults to file
       map: {               // A source map; optional, but if used, must have a file and/or code property
         file: "foo.map"    // The file where the source map is located }